sgmurphy/wordpress-plugins/ai-engine/readme.txt

 5. ... and always keep an eye on [your OpenAI usage](https://platform.openai.com/usage)!

 == Changelog ==

+= 2.6.1 (2024/08/31) =
+* Add: Vision for more Google models.
+* Add: Chatbot Block now supports params directly.
+* Add: Icon support in shortcuts.
+* Update: Max Tokens and Temperature are now unset by default.
+That avoids many little issues.
+* Fix: Better handling of the custom chatbot.
+* Fix: Random fixes and improvements.

 = 2.6.0 (2024/08/28) =
 * Add: For those with many chatbots!
 You can now pick a new way to display the chatbots in the admin, it can be either tabs (default), or a filterable dropdown.